suspicious sight

 High resolution / performance time for Java (win32)

-Java's System.nanoTime() is cool but has a heavy overhead... so I decided to code this simple library.
+Java's System.nanoTime() is interesting but may have a heavy overhead depending on what happens behind the scene, so I decided to code this simple library.
+I also used this as an excuse to learn JNI.

 Adds win32's QueryPerformanceCounter(), QueryPerformanceFrequency() and x86's RDTSC (read time stamp counter) to Java.
-Uses (obviously) JNI to make these calls from a native DLL, so if you want to run this on non windows OS, you must convert the native library.
+Basically it uses JNI to make these calls from a native DLL, so if you want to run this on non windows OS, you must convert the native library.

 Some warnings: